Skip to content

 }

-The delta quantifies skill cost (time, tokens) vs benefit (pass rate).
+The delta quantifies skill cost (time, tokens) against benefit (pass rate).
 A 13-second overhead for a 50-point gain is a different trade-off than doubling tokens for a 2-point gain.
 [Source: Evaluating skill output quality]

-Step 4: Analyze and Iterate
+Step 4: Analyze and iterate

 Examine each iteration for actionable patterns: [Source: Evaluating skill output quality]